aurimasmb/worldclimatebath/meeting3.md

 Twitter handle: bathsu??

+Using TV screens is useless.

+Maya says that she has info from a previous event regarding which channels they heard about the event through...

 ### Post World Climate Event

 An event to keep the momentum going, bring new members into BSP activities.